 Ducks on the tarn.

 The Sentinel Hills with Park Butte behind to the right.
-The Whitewater Trail (post) traverses the hillside below the Sentinel Hills, but that trailhead is also still closed.
+The Whitewater Trail (

 The fires did open up fairly consistent views of the mountain.